Code-Institute-Submissions/NathRayner-Project1/README.md

 - Tested (for desktop) contact.html great performance and accessibility and decent best practices - happy with this page on desktop.

+#### How the website was deployed

+- Went to github repository for "Project 1"
+- Settings tab
+- Down to pages
+- source - deploy from branch
+- branch - main, /(root)
+- deployed

 Code written:

 Some of the code written in this project is borrowed from a lesson via Code Institute - the git repository can be found here "https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4"